ndaidong/paypal-nvp-api/README.md

 ### formatCurrency(Number amount)

-Because Paypal API requires its standard format for currency, you can use this util to quickly convert any number to Paypal convention.
+Because Paypal API requires its standard format for currency, you can use this util to quickly convert a number to fit Paypal convention.

 ```
 paypal.formatCurrency(12); // = '$12.00'